MrColoo/DJI-Ronin-Remote-Controller-ESP32-ESP8266/README.md

    - SBUS signal → GPIO pin (as defined in code)
    - GND → GND
    - 5V → 5V (if needed)
-NOTE: Have a look to wiring schema image
+\nNOTE: Have a look to wiring schema image

 ### 2. Software Setup